 Table of Contents

-Who is the buddy program aimed at?
+Who is the Buddy Program aimed at?

-Becoming a buddy
+Becoming a Buddy

 Buddies are experienced contributors who have signed up to help trainees.
 This section contains information buddies may find useful.

-Contacting a trainee
+Contacting a Trainee

-Working with your trainee
+Working with your Trainee

-For the program, we have split SUMO into four different sections.
+For the program, we have split SUMO up into four different sections.
 Below you can find an overview for each section which includes a buddy checklist and useful links.